Penalties for Sex Offenses in Utah

 Penalties for Rape Charge

-Penalties for Enticing a Minor Charge
+Penalties for Enticing a Minor Charges

 The magnitude of enticing a minor charge penalty is tied up to a couple of reasons.
 First, on establishing what happened and next find out what was possibly intended.
 In Utah, such offenses are treated as class A Class A misdemeanor.
 They carry a penalty of up to 1 year of jail time or a $2,500 fine for persons below 18 years.
 Adults caught guilty of enticing minors face jail time of 5 years, permanent criminal record and a possible fine of $5000 to $10,000.

-Penalties for Child Pornography Charge
+Penalties for Child Pornography Charges

 Get a Free Case Evaluation from Wasatch Defense Lawyers for Sex Charges in Salt Lake City, UT